ankaAR/bestiario5e/_creatures/gelatinous-cube.md

 Creatures inside the cube can be seen but have total cover.

 A creature within 5 feet of the cube can take an action to pull a creature or object out of the cube.
-Doing so requires a successful DC 12 Strength check, and the creature making the attempt takes 10 (3d6) acid damage.
+Doing so requires a successful DC 12 Strength check, and the creature making the attempt takes 10 (3d6) puntos de daño por ácido.

 The cube can hold only one Large creature or up to four Medium or smaller creatures inside it at a time.